btcpayserver/btcpayserver-doc/docs/ReverseProxyToTor.md

 ### Usage

 Break free from cloud services providers limitations, secure and protect your bitcoin full node, connect that with a BTC Pay server, all behind TOR.
-Selectively expose the BTC Pay Server payment gateway and API to clearnet using socat+tor running on the Internet.
+Selectively expose the BTCPay Server payment gateway and API to clearnet using socat+tor running on the Internet.

 --------------